MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-reporting.md

 ---
 # required metadata

-title: Reporting options in Talent
+title: Reporting options
-description: This topic explains how to resolve the issue where a customer wants to customize Microsoft Dynamics 365 Talent reports or create new reports.
+description: This topic explains how to resolve the issue where a customer wants to customize Microsoft Dynamics 365 Human Resources reports or create new reports.
 author: andreabichsel
 manager: AnnBe
 ms.date: 11/02/2018